Five Common Eczema Symptoms

-Redness and inflammation are the hallmark of an eczema flare up.
+Redness and inflammation are the hallmarks of an eczema flare-up.
 It can look unattractive and undesirable, especially if it’s in a visible place like your face or hands.
 It can be exacerbated by itching but can appear regardless of whether or not you’ve been scratching.

 In addition to standard rash-like redness and inflammation, your skin can also be raised with small bumps and even fluid-filled blisters.
 Everyone reacts to eczema differently, so the appearance of your rash might vary, but in general inflamed, reddish skin is one of the most common symptoms.

 Among the least desirable eczema symptoms are the oozing and crusted pus that accompanies the rash, and the itching it instigates.
 As previously mentioned, when the rash becomes inflamed, skin blisters and lesions can form.
 When these break, pus can leak and dry on your skin.
 It is gross, but it’s also a symptom you should be prepared to face if you are experiencing a bad eczema flare-up.

 Many creams and treatments can minimize these symptoms.
 However, by simply keeping your rash dry, avoiding scratching at all costs, and not popping blisters in the event they form, you can greatly minimize the visible impacts that an oozing rash unfortunately brings.

 Dry, flaky skin is another very common eczema symptom.
 Even if you are careful to avoid itching, your rash might manifest first as dry, sensitive skin regardless.
 Not only is this unattractive, but it can be quite painful, especially if clothing or other fabrics rub against the affected area.
 Flaky skin is one of the first signs you may be experiencing an eczema episode, so it’s good to pay attention to this symptom, particularly if you wish to seek early treatment.